The AI Impact Initiative

 Copyright © 2026 Aiforgood Asia.
 All Rights Reserved

-This chart highlights the types of support respondents identified as most necessary for effective AI adoption.
-Training stands out as the strongest need, followed by funding and technical expertise, showing that community demand is not only for technology itself but for the broader ecosystem required to use it well.
+This chart shows the forms of support respondents identified as most necessary for effective AI adoption.
+Training emerges as the strongest need, followed by funding and technical expertise, underscoring that successful adoption depends not only on access to technology, but also on the broader support ecosystem required to use it well.

 Conclusion